Vary your Protein

 • Eggs

-Eggs are a good source of protein with 6g of protein per large egg.
+Eggs are a good source, with around 6g of protein per large egg.
 They also provide omega-3 fats, vitamins A, B, D and selenium.

 • Dairy Products